Technology

 Traditional fiat currencies are subject to value manipulation, but it turns out that cryptocurrencies are even more vulnerable, sometimes disappearing into thin air — and often reappearing into someone else’s digital wallet.

 Cyberheists.
-The news recently broke that $400 million was stolen from well-known Japanese exchange called Coinbase.
+The news recently broke that $400 million was stolen from a well-known Japanese exchange called Coinbase.
 “This is the biggest theft in the history of the world,” said the president of the NEM Foundation.
 This incident brings to mind the Mt.
 Gox heist, the then-biggest Bitcoin theft in history, also occurring on a Japanese exchange, where hackers initially stole $450 million but got away with about $290 million.

 Making things worse, the transfer of cryptocurrency money is untrackable, by design.
 “Nobody can be investigated or prosecuted of theft if evidence is completely lacking,” says Randall Isenberg, attorney and founder of The Law Offices of Randall B. Isenberg.
 Even with these untrackable thefts of historic proportions, cryptocurrency stocks are still rising.
 Why would anyone trust the operators of these exchanges, the very people who are best positioned to exploit weaknesses and pull off heists such as these?
 Some people just trust the technology and the people behind it to deliver on its promises, but others simply have dollar signs (or coin glyphs) in their eyes.

 The Cryptocurrency Bubble.
 Investors are trusting the cryptocurrency promise right now because they’re currently making piles of profits by doing so.
 This is the classic formula for inflating a market bubble: speculation, misunderstanding and huge returns.
-Billionaire financier George Soros, speaking recently at the World Economic Forum in Davos, Switzerland, says cryptocurrencies are in bubble, that “it’s a speculation based on misunderstanding.”
+Billionaire financier George Soros, speaking recently at the World Economic Forum in Davos, Switzerland, says cryptocurrencies are in a bubble, that “it’s a speculation based on misunderstanding.”
 Also noting on the bubble, one central banker said, “All the market indicators right now look very similar to what we saw before the Lehman crisis, but the lesson has somehow been forgotten.”

 The Perils of Tight Coupling.
 Tight coupling is the technical term for systems that are rigidly connected together, logically or physically, making them fragile and prone to catastrophic failure when one part fails.
 As we recently witnessed, the CPU vulnerabilities called Meltdown and Spectre were discovered to affect just about every modern computer, leaving few alternatives for safe harbor because they’re all built on the same architectural principles.